aqualang-net/aqualang.net/ARCHITECTURE.md

 ### > `client/src`

 Here lies the source code of the frontend, written mostly in Svelte and TypeScript.
 This code will be compiled and put in `client/public/build`.
+The starting point is `main.ts`.

+### > `client/src/text`

+Contains the code for rendering conlang text, including writing direction and hint popups.

 ### > `client/public`